xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 	the old record can be found.
 In Omega, Q is reserved for use as the prefix of a unique term.

-value=VALUENUMBER
+value=VALUESLOT
-	add as a Xapian document value in slot VALUENUMBER.
-Values can be used for eliminating equivalent documents and sorting the MSet.
+	add as a Xapian document value in slot VALUESLOT.
+Values can be used for collapsing equivalent documents, sorting the MSet, etc.  If you want to perform numeric sorting, use the valuenumeric action instead.

+valuenumeric=VALUESLOT
+        Like value=VALUESLOT, this adds as a Xapian document value in slot VALUESLOT, but it encodes it for numeric sorting using Xapian::sortable_serialise().
+Values set with this action can be used for numeric sorting of the MSet.

 weight=FACTOR
-	set the weighting factor to FACTOR (an integer).
+	set the weighting factor to FACTOR (an integer) for any ``index`` or ``indexnopos`` actions in the remainder of this list of actions.
 The default is 1.
 Use this to add extra weight to titles, keyword fields, etc, so that words in them are regarded as more important by searches.

 Input files:
 ============